Brewster, Culberson, Hudspeth, Jeff Davis and Presidio District Court Plan

 4. Inquire as to whether accused is requesting that counsel be appointed.

-6. If the magistrate has reason to believe the accused is not mentally competent, the magistrate shall enter a request for counsel on behalf of the accused.
+7. If the magistrate has reason to believe the accused may not be mentally competent, the magistrate shall enter a request for counsel on behalf of the accused.
 Such a request will alert the appointing authority that counsel competent to represent mentally ill persons should be appointed.
+The magistrate shall inform the jail staff of their concern, and remind them of their obligation under Texas Code of Criminal Procedure Article 16.22 to inform the magistrate within 12 hours of receiving credible information that may establish reasonable cause to believe that the accused has a mental illness or is a person with an intellectual disability.

 iii.
 In cases where the individual was arrested without an arrest warrant, bench warrant, capias, or other order of magistrate or judge, the magistrate shall determine if there is probable cause to believe the person committed the offense.